 If you've been patiently waiting for the right time to grab a PS4 console, the hour has come.
 Affordable, newly-shrunken and with a stonking back catalogue of excellent games, the PS4 Slim is a great entry point into Sony's current gaming world.

-However, after a slow start, Microsoft has come out swinging, with the Xbox One (especially with the Xbox One S console revision) a mighty gaming machine in its own right, worthy of your attention.
-It's a decision that may not even be made for you – with both consoles so closely matched (4K Blu-ray players notwithstanding), it may well come down to which machine has already embraced most of your friends for online play sessions.
+However, after a slow start, Microsoft has come out swinging with the Xbox One, especially with the Xbox One S console revision: it's a mighty gaming machine in its own right.
+In fact, the choice may be made for you – with both consoles so closely matched (4K Blu-ray players notwithstanding), it may well come down to which machine has already embraced most of your friends for online play sessions.

-Go down the PS4 route, and you've another question to ask – should you hold fire and wait for the pricier, but more powerful, PS4 Pro?
+Go down the PS4 route, and you've another question to ask – should you opt for the pricier but more powerful PS4 Pro instead?
 It'll come at a premium, but has support for 4K resolutions – the next graphical frontier in gaming.

 The PS4 Slim is a workhorse.
-It might not have the flashier specs of the PS4 Pro or the media capabilities of the Xbox One S, but if you want a console to rely on for 1080p gaming at an affordable price, then the PS4 Slim is a great option.
+It might not have the flashier specs of the PS4 Pro or the media capabilities of the Xbox One S, but if you want a console to rely on for 1080p gaming at an affordable price, then the PS4 Slim is a great option we can wholeheartedly recommend.